 ‘Heh!
 You poor creature!’ she said, taking hold of my chin in a violent, shaking grasp.
 ‘Heh!
 You poor luckless creature!
 You have not lost one of your children, not one!’

 I thought she was raving, but her tone steadied, and there was the force of years of rational consideration in her voice as she continued, ‘So when you are old, you will not have a single child left you.
 Nothing but strangers!’

 Not a happy concept for a parent to mull over.
 Yet a great tale as the woman tries to understand her mother-in-law and the relationship that develops between them over the years of living together.

 You won’t find happy characters in these stories, but you will find anxious plot twists and frustrating endings that help you see the complexities that underlie the calm surfaces most of us present to the world.

 Update to the original post: In 2012 The Guardian published an article about Townsend Warner, with an extensive analysis of her first novel, Lolly Willowes.
-The article includes a link to a newly-discovered story.
+The article (no longer accessible online) includes a link to a newly-discovered story.
 I love it when authors keep publishing, even after they’ve left this mortal plane.